wilsonaustin10/zigral3.0/docs/frontend_backend_integration.md

 - [x] Verify that the frontend chat UI sends commands to the orchestrator endpoint and displays responses.
 - [x] Ensure the orchestrator validates commands, updates context, and dispatches tasks to agents.
-- [x] Confirm that the WebSocket (or polling) mechanism pushes real-time updates to the frontend.
+- [x] Confirm that the WebSocket mechanism pushes real-time updates to the frontend.
-- [ ] Embed the Kasm VDI securely in an iframe and verify communication via `postMessage` if needed.
+- [ ] Embed the noVNC viewer securely in an iframe and verify communication.
-- [ ] Integrate the Agent Manager Dashboard to display agent status, activity streams, and video streaming toggles.
+- [ ] Integrate the Agent Manager Dashboard to display agent status and activity streams.
-- [ ] Implement the feedback loop in the frontend to capture HITL responses and send them to the `/feedback` endpoint.
+- [ ] Implement the feedback loop in the frontend to capture HITL responses.
-- [ ] Test the complete integration locally using Docker Compose and monitor logs.
+- [ ] Test the complete integration locally and monitor logs.
-- [ ] Ensure all endpoints are secured with HTTPS and proper authentication mechanisms.
+- [ ] Ensure all endpoints are secured with HTTPS and proper authentication.
-- [x] Document all configuration changes and update the README with instructions for running the integrated system.
+- [x] Document all configuration changes and update the README.

 ---